Pennsylvania State Board of Censors

 The Pennsylvania State Board of Censors was an organization under the Pennsylvania Department of Education responsible for approving, redacting, or banning motion pictures that it considered "sacrilegious, obscene, indecent, or immoral" or might pervert morals.

 Organization

-The board was composed of three members, which were appointed by the Governor of Pennsylvania.
+The board was composed of three members, who were appointed by the Governor of Pennsylvania.
 Despite a censorship law passed in 1911, a lack of funding prevented it from beginning its activities until 1914.

 Elimination

 In 1956, the Supreme Court of Pennsylvania ruled the act which created and provided for the board was unconstitutional, with respect to the Pennsylvania Constitution and so revoked the mandate for the board's existence.
 The Pennsylvania General Assembly re-enacted the statute in 1959, but it was struck down again in 1961 by the Pennsylvania Supreme Court.